MicrosoftDocs/win32/desktop-src/WmiSdk/swbemobjectpath.md

 ---
-Description: 'Use the methods and properties of the SWbemObjectPath object to construct and validate an object path.
-This object can be created by the VBScript CreateObject call.'
+Description: Use the methods and properties of the SWbemObjectPath object to construct and validate an object path.
+This object can be created by the VBScript CreateObject call.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'f2cf489d-d2a9-4926-84cf-fb33fe3d726a'
+ms.assetid: f2cf489d-d2a9-4926-84cf-fb33fe3d726a
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
 title: SWbemObjectPath object
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
 ---

 # SWbemObjectPath object